University of Illinois at Urbana-Champaign

 Email: va15@illinois.edu

 Tianyu received her B.S. in Engineering Mechanics and Aerospace Engineering from Tsinghua University in 2016 and her M.S. in Mechanical Science and Engineering from UIUC in 2018.
 She completed her PhD in the ETRL from 2018 to 2021 on the development of efficient thermal switches and thermal buffers.
 Tianyu was co-advised by Professor William P. King.
-She is currently a postdoctoral fellow at Northwestern University under the guidance of Dr. John Rogers.
+From 2022 to 2024, she was a postdoctoral fellow at Northwestern University under the guidance of Dr. John Rogers.
+In July 2024, she began her career as an Assistant Professor in the School for Engineering of Matter, Transport and Energy at the Arizona State University in Tempe, AZ.

 Email: tianyu.yang@asu.edu

 Jingcheng received his B.S. in Mechanical Engineering from Shanghai Jiao Tong University, China.
 He completed his PhD in the ETRL from September 2016 to May 2022 on the development of optical pump-probe techniques for thermal conductivity and mechanical property measurements of thin polymer films as well as the analysis of functional surface durability during condensation.
 Jingcheng was co-advised by Professor David Cahill of MatSE.
-He is currently a postdoctoral fellow at the University of Chicago under the guidance of Dr. Bozhi Tian in the Department of Chemistry at the University of Chicago.
+In 2022, he became a postdoctoral fellow at the University of Chicago under the guidance of Dr. Bozhi Tian in the Department of Chemistry at the University of Chicago.
+In July 2024, he started his faculty career as an Assistant Professor at the University of Notre Dame in Notre Dame, Indiana.

 Email: jma9@nd.edu